denocris/Introduction-to-Computer-Architectures-for-HPC/D2-exercise/Report_D2.md

 where the offset can be `+1`, `0`, `-1`.
 The idea is to compute the number of operations per second that the processor is able to perform in each of the three cases.
 Instruction pipelining is a technique that implements a form of parallelism called instruction-level parallelism within a single processor.
 Pipelining increases instruction throughput by performing multiple operations at the same time.

 In the first two cases, when the `offset = +1, 0`, the pipeline is working well.
 The reading of the array is from left to right, so in this case the operation on the current element `A[n]` does not need to wait for the operation on itself or the next element `A[n+1]` to finish.
 Instead, when the offset is `−1` the pipeline is not anymore performed since the operation on `A[n]` needs to wait for the operation on `A[n-1]` to finish before it can read the value.
 In this last case the number of operations per second drop about 20%.
-This can be clearly seen in the following figure.
+This can be clearly seen in the following figures.

-In the following figure we kept the loop-size fixed and vary the size of our vectors.
+In the first figure below we kept the loop-size fixed and vary the size of our vectors.

 ![Figure 1](gflops.jpg)